 It stands in the area once occupied by a botanical garden and later by the capital's first railway station.

-The home of governement until 1959, the Capitol has seen major historic events: in 1933 the police fired on a crowd gathered here during an anti-Machado demonstration.
-Today the building houses the Ministry of Science, Technology and the Environment, but is open for tours, which include the former government chambers and the magnificent library.
+The home of government until 1959, the Capitol has seen major historical events: in 1933, the police fired on a crowd gathered here during an anti-Machado demonstration.
+Today, the building houses the Ministry of Science, Technology and the Environment, but is open for tours, which include the former government chambers and the magnificent library.